 Located within the downtown Central Library, the Renee F. Neuwald Trust Maker Space is a hands-on, creator-focused working space for the people of Tulsa County.
-Opening in October of 2016, the Maker Space provides our visitors a place to work on their next great idea, develop a new skill, or learn a new hobby in a supportive environment.
+The Maker Space provides our visitors a place to work on their next great idea, develop a new skill, or learn a new hobby in a supportive environment.
 We provide monthly orientations for most of the major equipment that the space provides, along with special programming throughout the year geared towards adults, teens and children.

-Want to learn how to play the guitar, make a beat with ProTools, or learn 3-D modeling?
-That and many more can be discovered through the libraries online learning resources.
+Want to learn how to play the guitar, create a music track with Logic Pro, or learn 3-D modeling?
+That and many more can be discovered through the library's online learning resources.
 Check out both Lynda.com and ArtistWorks and sign in with your card number and password to get started!

 - Nozzle diameter: 0.4 mm